 Let me start this post by saying that a TA DA list is NOT a to-do list.
 This exercise is not about adding anything else to your already full plate.

 I discovered this whole idea this past winter.
 I was at coffee with a friend (who’s also a brilliant and wise woman, a true crone to whom I look as a mentor).
 We were talking about our careers, and I was lamenting that despite working my ass off, I wasn’t where I wanted to be.
 I worked all the time, was exhausted, and wasn’t loving what I was doing anymore.
-I’d quit teaching so I’d have time to write, but all I ever did was work on my business and I wasn’t writing AT ALL.
+I’d quit teaching so I’d have time to write, but all I ever did was work on my business which was web design at that point, and I wasn’t writing AT ALL.

 I was almost FIFTY and still wasn’t doing what I wanted to do when I grew up though I had finally figured out what I didn’t want.
 At least there was that.